 Before developing new medical devices in Jama Connect, read our guide to ISO 14971.

 Finding more ways to work with cross-functional teams and keep them in the loop about risk can also be considered another best practice.
 And one of the best ways to do that, according to PwC, is to work from a single source of truth.
 “By working from one source of data on a common platform with a common tech stack, risk functions can bring leaders a consolidated view of risk, which boards, CEOs, and other stakeholders crave for more informed and agile decision making.

 For companies trying to move faster than ever, ensuring your risk team has not only a seat at the table but is also equipped with market-leading best solutions to stay competitive and keep your organization digitally fit is the best path forward.

-Jama Connect’s Risk Management Center can help improve your risk management process.
+Learn how managing risk in Jama Connect® can help improve your risk management process.
 By having both risks and requirements in Jama Connect, teams can track data and make decisions more collaboratively, leading to higher-quality products, regardless of industry or level of regulation.

 Learn why consulting agency Frost & Sullivan likes Jama Connect for improving your risk management process by checking out their new brief.